lvl000/Erythrocyte-Fatty-Acid-Phenotype-Calculator/README.md

    `head(result$Data)`  # Displays the classification results and PC coordinates `print(result$Plot)` # Renders the 2D Phenotype Projection Map

-Input Data Format Requirements:
+### Input Data Format Requirements:
-- The input dataframe must contain an 'ID' column.
+- An ID column is recommended.
+If no ID column is provided, row numbers will be used as profile identifiers.
-- Smart Scaling for "%": The calculator features a smart interceptor for percentage signs.
-If your clinical data contains the "%" symbol (e.g., "1.5%"), the tool will automatically strip the character and convert the value to the required fractional scale (0.015) for accurate PCA projection.
+- Percentage signs: The calculator automatically detects values containing percentage signs.
+If your input data contains the "%" symbol (e.g., "1.5%"), the tool will automatically strip the character and convert the value to the required fractional scale (0.015) for accurate PCA projection.
-- Numeric Consistency: If no percentage sign is present, the values must already be in decimal format (summing to approximately 1.0).
-Pure numeric inputs greater than 1.0 (without a "%" sign) will be treated as raw values and lead to erroneous results.
+- Numeric Consistency: Whole-number percentages without a percentage sign, such as 1.5 to represent 1.5%, should not be used because they are interpreted as fractional-scale inputs.
 - Zero values are automatically imputed using a batch-adaptive algorithm to account for multi-center limits of detection (LOD).
 - REQUIRED VARIABLES: The input data must contain the following 29 specific fatty acid variables (column names are case-insensitive and can use either colons or underscores, e.g., C16:0 or c16_0):
   1. C14:0 (myristic acid)